Activeyixiao/topic-specific-vector/README.md

   wiki-topic-distribution: (following our experiment setting, we choose k=25 as number of topics.
 This file can be downloaded from above section)

 - Run command `python3 word_wiki_mention.py`
-- this line generate a nested dictionary in which each word maps to wikipages that mention it which is assocaiated with the number of that word's occurance
+- the above line generate a nested dictionary in which each word maps to wikipages that mention it which is assocaiated with the number of that word's occurance
 - Run command `python3 WTV12.py`

 - The output files are two documents, one containing words as foler with their selected topic-mention sentences inside, the other containing words as files with general sentences inside.